 - Anatomy of mouth; a small airway

 - Chronic nasal congestion

-Generally speaking snoring is a big symptom of OSA, but snoring by itself does not necessarily mean an individual has OSA.
-But if you snore AND have these symptoms it is possible you are suffering from OSA
+Generally speaking, snoring is a big symptom of OSA, but snoring by itself does not necessarily mean an individual has OSA.
+However, if you snore AND have these symptoms, it is possible you are suffering from OSA:

 - Daytime drowsiness